torproject/tor/doc/HACKING/CircuitPaddingDevelopment.md

 WTF-PAD-like defense must be tuned through an optimizer to produce results comparable to provably optimal but practically unrealizable defenses, through rigorous adversarial evaluation.

+## A. Acknowledgments

+This research was supported in part by NSF grants CNS-1619454 and CNS-1526306.